 Response:

 The Middelburg et al. (1997) equation is just used in the stand-alone OMEN-SED version.
 When coupled to cGENIE we use the burial velocity of the ESM.
-However, we added the Burwicz et al. (2011) parameterisation as an option alreadyXX ??.
-Now we made it the default version for the stand-alone model:
+In addition, the Burwicz et al. (2011) parameterisation is already added as an option in OMEN-SED (see pg.
+24).
+We made it the default version for the stand-alone model.
+The sentence as been changed to:

 TODO: Add the changed sentence: